DataDog/documentation/content/en/synthetics/multistep.md

 ### Use variables

-You can use the [global variables defined in the `Settings`][16] and the [locally defined variables](#create-local-variables) in the URL, Advanced Options, and assertions of your HTTP tests.
+You can use the [global variables defined in the `Settings`][16] and the [locally defined variables](#create-local-variables) in the URL, advanced options, and assertions of your HTTP tests.

 To display your list of variables, type `{{` in your desired field.